Skip to content

 Note

-Prefixes are not case sensitive.
+Prefixes aren't case sensitive.
 Leading slashes (/) are automatically trimmed internally, so they can be ignored.

 Tip